balogsun/SeunB-mentoring-docs/CICD/CICD.md

   <img width="763" alt="image" src="https://github.com/user-attachments/assets/6745db79-124c-4011-a486-da3162c3f9c2">

 - Upon completion of the creation, argoCD will attempt to automatically deploy the hotel app using the `K8S` path that we have defined, this is where the `deployment.yml file` was placed.
-Upon successfuly deployment, We will find the hotle app deployed in our cluster server.
+Upon successful deployment, We will find the hotel app deployed in our cluster server.

   ```
   kubectl get all